Cwmtwrch: In Welsh mythology

-The legend relates to one of Arthur's tasks: to rid the western Brecon Beacons of the pack of wild boars that were terrorizing the people.
-Arthur chased the boars from Dyfed eastward towards Powys.
-On the Black Mountain, he picked up a large stone (the carreg fryn fras) and cast it towards the wild animals, striking dead the leader of the pack on the edge of a valley near Craig-y-Fran Gorge.
-The big boar's body rolled down the valley and into the river which is now the Afon Twrch.
-The big stone is still on the mountain.
+One Arthurian tale sees the King tasked with ridding the western Brecon Beacons of a pack of wild boars that terrorise the people.
+Arthur chases the boars from Dyfed eastward towards Powys.
+On the Black Mountain, he picks up a large stone (the carreg fryn fras still to be found on the mountain) and cast it towards the wild animals, striking dead the leader of the pack on the edge of a valley near Craig-y-Fran Gorge.
+The big boar's body rolls down the valley and into the river, which thereafter is known as Afon Twrch.

+History

 The early history of Cwmtwrch is found in the records of the Manor of Palleg.
 This small estate was owned by the Aubrey family in the early 16th century.
-In 1595 was said tO include 20 farms scattered around the high ground to the north of the Twrch river.
-There was also a corn milL, Felin Palleg, close to the river.
+In 1595 it was said to include 20 farms scattered around the high ground to the north of the Twrch river.
+There was also a corn mill, Melin Palleg, close to the river.

 The manor passed to the Morgan family of Tredegar House, Newport South Wales, by the late 18th century.
 They employed a gamekeeper to look after the estate.
 Local woodland would have been a source of charcoal for the early iron furnace at Ynyscedwyn from the 17th century onwards.
 The best of the mature hardwood trees from the area were felled and sold off during the early 19th century.

 The now vanished Tir-y-gof Farm was used by drovers as a base where their cattle were shod on their long journeys to market.
 Alongside the industrial workers there were tailors, shoemakers and blacksmiths, publicans and shopkeepers.
 There were also numerous chapels in the village, namely Bethania Chapel (1851), Bethel Chapel (1861), Beulah Chapel (1893) and Capel Newydd (1930).

-Ebeneser Rees (1848-1908), the founder of the "Llais Llafur" newspaper was raised in Cwmtwrch and is buried in the Beulah Chapel Cemetery, Palleg.
+Ebeneser Rees (1848–1908), the founder of the "Llais Llafur" newspaper, was raised in Cwmtwrch and is buried in the Beulah Chapel Cemetery, Palleg.

-Cwmtwrch has been split into two parts, Upper Cwmtwrch (Cwm Twrch Uchaf) and Lower Cwmtwrch (Cwm Twrch Isaf), due to the traversing of the now defunct railway line and road at two points requiring an upper and lower gate.
+Cwmtwrch has been split into two parts, Upper Cwmtwrch (Cwm Twrch Uchaf) and Lower Cwmtwrch (Cwm Twrch Isaf), due to the traversing of the now defunct railway line and road at two points, requiring an upper and a lower gate.

-Nearby is the town of Ystradgynlais and villages of Ystradowen, Rhiwfawr and Ystalyfera.
+Nearby are the town of Ystradgynlais and the villages of Ystradowen, Rhiwfawr and Ystalyfera.

 Governance

-Cwm-twrch is the name of the electoral ward which covers the western quarter of the Ystradgynlais community and includes Cwmtwrch Isaf and Cwmtwrch Uchaf to the south.
+Cwm-twrch is the name of the electoral ward which covers the western quarter of the Ystradgynlais community and includes Cwmtwrch Isaf to the south and Cwmtwrch Uchaf to the north.
 In 2004 a slice of the neighbouring Neath Port Talbot ward of Ystalyfera, bordering Cwmtwrch Isaf, was transferred to the Cwm-twrch ward.
 The ward elects one county councillor to Powys County Council.

 A Cwmtwrch & Gurnos ward is represented by up to four town councillors on Ystradgynlais Town Council.